Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[6] popualtion genomics/README.md

 <br/><br/>

-The PCA figure was generated in R using the commands below.
+A PCA figure was generated in R using the commands below.
 Example files included are `pcangsd.default.cov` and `sample_info`

 `PCA<-read.delim("pcangsd.default.cov",header=F)`